On this page

 Upon completion of paperwork, checks and training, the foster care agency will discuss the progress of your application.

-If all the information demonstrates your household is suitable for fostering, the fostering agency will submit an assessment report to the Department for Child Protection (DCP) recommending your registration as a foster carer.
+If all the information demonstrates your household is suitable for fostering, the fostering agency will submit an assessment report to the Department for Child Protection (DCP) recommending your approval as a foster carer.

 This is a rigorous and thorough process to ensure that children and young people receive the highest standards of care.